cartman1978/dev_fab-service/README.md

   - Shopping.
     - As a customer, I would like to see the product price and description.
-    - As a customer, I would like to be able to add products to my shopping cart.
+    - As a customer, I would like to be able to add products to my shopping bag.
     - As a customer, I would like to be notified when I complete interactions with the site.
-    - As a customer, I would like to be able to edit my shopping cart.
+    - As a customer, I would like to be able to edit my shopping bag.
     - As a customer, I would like to be able to checkout easily.
     - As a customer, I would like to receive confirmation of my order.